nadinelabidi/Youtube-analysis/README.md

 #### Step 1
 We create an [S3 bucket](https://github.com/nadinelabidi/Youtube-analysis/blob/main/images/buckets.webm) and load the full data in two seperate folders : raw_statistics were we will store the csv files and raw_statistics_reference_data were we will store the JSON files.
 #### Step 2
+AWS Glue consolidates major data integration capabilities into a single service.
+These include data discovery, modern ETL, cleansing, transforming, and centralized cataloging.
+With AWS Glue, you can discover and connect to more than 70 diverse data sources and manage your data in a centralized data catalog.
+You can visually create, run, and monitor extract, transform, and load (ETL) pipelines to load data into your data lakes.
 To create our data lake, we must catalog our data.
 To do that we will use aws Glue Data Catalog (an index to the location, schema, and runtime metrics of your data).
 We use the information in the Data Catalog to create and monitor our ETL jobs.
 First, we create a crawler that connects to the data we stored ,writes metadata to the Data Catalog, determines the data structures and writes tables into the Data Catalog.
 These tables will be stored into a databse.
 ![](https://github.com/nadinelabidi/Youtube-analysis/blob/main/images/crawler.PNG)